 Accrual: You will accrue paid sick leave at the pro-rated rate of one hour for every 30 hours worked, based on a full-time employment rate, up to seventy-two (72) hours allotted per each school year.
 Accrued sick leave can carry over from one single year to the next with a seventy-two (72) hour cap during any given year; and under no circumstances shall the Community School pay employees in lieu of unused sick leave.

 Usage: New hire employees will be entitled to use accrued sick leave on the 1st day of their employment.
 An employee may use sick leave in increments of 1 hour.
-Employees must provide reasonable advance notice to Office Manager and Principal of the need for sick leave if foreseeable.
-If not foreseeable, the employee must provide notice to Office Manager and Principal as soon as possible.
+Employees must provide reasonable advance notice to Office Manager and their Supervisorof the need for sick leave if foreseeable.
+If not foreseeable, the employee must provide notice to Office Manager and their Supervisor as soon as possible.

-Sick leave may be used for the diagnosis, care, or treatment of an existing health condition, or for preventative care for the employee or the employee’s family member.
+Sick leave may be used for the diagnosis, care, or treatment of an existing health condition, or for preventive care for the employee or the employee’s family member.
 Family member includes: child, spouse, parent, registered domestic partner, grandparent, grandchild and sibling.
 Sick leave may also be used for victims of domestic violence, sexual assault or stalking.

 If you are absent longer than three (3) days due to illness, medical evidence of your illness may be required before the Community School honors any sick pay requests.
 CSCE may withhold sick pay if it suspects that sick leave has been misused.
 If absent ten (10) or more consecutive days a doctor’s note or other documentation must be provided to the school.